who-blackbird/who-blackbird.github.io/contents/phasing.md

 Open the `phasing/pedigree_phased.vcf` file on IGV and have a look at the vcf file now.
 It reports the anno

 <img src="//raw.githubusercontent.com/who-blackbird/who-blackbird.github.io/master/images/PedigreePhase.png" alt="img_1" class="inline"/>

+## Phasing - Excercise

+If you made it this far and you still spare some time, there is a quick exercise you may want to do.
+For sample2 and sample3 we have VCF and BAM file.
+However, the bam files are derived from Illumina sequencing.
+You can try to phase this samples ans cehck the haplotype you get to the one we got for sample1